Stardate: 5373.4 (2269)

 My Thoughts on “Yesteryear”

 Time travel can be a thorny narrative device, however this brilliant installment in TAS from the legendary D.C.
-Fontana –who also wrote incredible TOS episodes like “Journey to Babel”— offers a key expansion of character development for Spock as a young man.
-In some respects it reminds me of classic Twilight Zone episode which tackle the issue of time travel.
-“Yesteryear” pays homage to two key TOS episodes, “Journey to Babel” and “The City on the Edge of Forever,” and it does to masterful effect.
-If you can look past the truly terrible animation in TAS, the power of this great story expands the backstory of Spock and further deepens the allure of the Vulcan mythos.
+Fontana –who also wrote incredible TOS episodes like “Journey to Babel”— offers key character expansion for Spock as a young man.
+In some respects it reminds me of classic Twilight Zone episodes which tackle the issue of time travel like “Walking Distance” or “A Stop at Willoughby.”
+“Yesteryear” pays homage to two key TOS episodes, “Journey to Babel” and “The City on the Edge of Forever,” and it does so to masterful effect.
+If you can look past the truly terrible animation in TAS, the power of this great story expands the backstory and further deepens the allure of the Vulcan mythos.

 Writer Dorothea Catherine “D.C.”
 Fontana (1939-2019), also worked as a writer for a few different television programs prior to Star Trek, before she briefly worked as Gene Roddenberry’s secretary and then was appointed a writer on the show.
 At the age of 27, Fontana became the youngest story editor in Hollywood at the time, and she was also one of the few female staff writers.
 She remained a Star Trek writer until the end of the second season of TOS and she has the notable distinction of being one of the few people to have worked on Star Trek: The Original Series, as well as Star Trek: The Animated Series, Star Trek: The Next Generation, and Star Trek: Deep Space Nine.
 Of them all, Deep Space Nine was her favorite series.
 For TAS, she was appointed story editor and associate producer of the series.
 This episode was the only one she wrote for TAS.